m-ender/alice/README.md

 Alice switches between the two modes by stepping through *mirrors* (of course).
 Consequently, the two modes were designed to feel somewhat like two parallel universes, where many things look and feel the same but are actually subtly (or not so subtly) different.
 Every command (except for some very basic stack manipulation) has two different meanings in the two modes, movement works somewhat differently and memory is interpreted in a different way.

+The parallels between Cardinal and Ordinal mode were designed with a few themes in mind.
+For example, Ordinal-mode commands which work with substrings are often paired with similar Cardinal-mode commands that work with divisors, bitwise commands are paired set-theoretic commands and so on.

 ### Memory model

 Alice's memory model spans three types of storage.